dmayes403/timesheet_walkthrough/unit-03/component-template.md

 ## Introduction

 To help with navigation later in our app, we should add a navbar that can always be accessed from the top of the application.
 During unit-01 we added Angular Material.
 In today's content, we will make use of Angular Material and use the prebuilt `toolbar` component.
 In order for us to have access to the `toolbar` component, we must import it into our application, more specifically a module.
 We will import it into our `angular.module.ts` module.

+## Importing MatToolbarModule

 Go to `https://material.angular.io/components/toolbar/overview` to see the component that we will be importing into our project.
 After you have gone to this page, click the `API` tab to have access to the import that we will be using.